Touba, Sénégal - Things to Do in Touba

 Touba, Sénégal - Complete Travel Guide

-Touba is Senegal's second-largest city and the holy capital of the Mouride Islamic brotherhood, making it one of West Africa's most significant religious centers.
-Founded in 1887 by Sheikh Ahmadou Bamba, the city revolves around the magnificent Great Mosque of Touba, which attracts millions of pilgrims annually, particularly during the Grand Magal celebration.
-The city represents a unique blend of spiritual devotion, Senegalese culture, and religious architecture, offering visitors an authentic glimpse into one of Islam's most influential Sufi orders.
-As a sacred city, Touba operates under Islamic principles with strict codes of conduct, including prohibitions on alcohol, tobacco, and loud music.
-The city's economy is largely driven by religious tourism and the peanut trade, with bustling markets, religious schools, and pilgrimage infrastructure defining its character.
-Visitors can experience profound spiritual energy, stunning Islamic architecture, and the warmth of Senegalese hospitality in this deeply meaningful destination.
+Touba is Senegal's second-largest city and the holy center of the Mouride Brotherhood, one of West Africa's most influential Islamic Sufi orders.
+Founded in 1887 by Cheikh Ahmadou Bamba, the city revolves around the magnificent Great Mosque of Touba, which attracts millions of pilgrims annually, particularly during the Grand Magal pilgrimage in the Islamic month of Safar.
+The city represents a unique blend of spiritual devotion, architectural grandeur, and vibrant Senegalese culture.
+As a sacred city, Touba operates under Islamic principles where alcohol and cigarettes are prohibited, creating a peaceful atmosphere of contemplation and prayer.
+The city's economy thrives on religious tourism, traditional crafts, and agriculture, with bustling markets selling religious artifacts, traditional textiles, and local produce.
+Visitors will experience authentic Senegalese hospitality while witnessing one of Africa's most significant religious centers in action.

 Top Things to Do in Touba